 No, you don’t have to, but if you own a donabe, this is a good excuse to take it out and make this Miso Nikomi Udon.
-If you haven’t used it for a while, make sure to properly season before you start using it.
+If you haven’t used it for a while, make sure to properly season it before you start using it.
 Here’s my tutorial on how to season your donabe.

-If you don’t own one, then just use a big pot that can fit 3 cups (720 ml) water, udon noodles, and some ingredients for serving two people.
+If you don’t own one, then just use a big pot that can fit 3 cups (720 ml) of water, udon noodles, and some ingredients for serving two people.
 You can use a bigger pot to double the recipe or use half a portion for one serving.

 Versatile Miso Udon Noodle Soup

 Miso Nikomi Udon is a very versatile noodle soup, where you can throw in any vegetables or proteins you have in the refrigerator.
-Here in this recipe, I used what considered “typical” ingredients for Miso Nikomi Udon so you know how it is commonly served in Japan, but please be flexible.
+Here in this recipe, I used what is considered “typical” ingredients for Miso Nikomi Udon so you know how it is commonly served in Japan, but please be flexible.